jonnonz1/nz-statute-book/acts/public/2003/wine-act-2003.md

   (b) the date on which the suspension ends; and
   (c) which operations are suspended; and
   (d) how the operator intends to deal with any affected product.
-(5) The Director-General must notify the appropriate recognised verifying agency of a suspension under this section.
+(5) The Director-General must notify the operator’s verifying agency of a suspension under this section.
 (6) The Director-General may notify any suspension under this section in the Gazette.
 (7) A suspension under this section does not affect any other actions that the Director-General may take under this Act.
 (8) Where operations are suspended under this section, the Director-General may direct the operator or person in charge to take action appropriate to deal with any affected wine, and may exercise any of his or her other powers.
 (9) If a person acting under the delegated authority of the Director-General suspends any operations under this section, the operator of the wine standards management plan or of the business concerned may seek a review of the suspension under section 114.

 ### 25 Deregistration of wine standards management plan
-(1) The Director-General may at any time remove a wine standards management plan from the register if the Director-General is satisfied that—
+(1) The Director-General may remove a wine standards management plan from the register if the Director-General is satisfied that—
   (a) the Director-General would be justified under section 24 in suspending operations under the plan but, in light of repeated suspensions of operations under the wine standards management plan in the past under that section, it would be more appropriate to deregister the plan; or
   (b) there is or has been such a serious failure of operations or other matters under the plan as to cast doubt on the fitness for its intended purpose of the wine produced under the plan; or
-  (c) whether by reason of the passage of time or changing circumstances, or for any other reason, the wine standards management plan no longer ensures the fitness for its intended purpose of the wine under the plan; or
+  (ba) removal of the plan from the register is permitted under section 23A; or (c) whether by reason of the passage of time or changing circumstances, or for any other reason, the wine standards management plan no longer ensures the fitness for its intended purpose of the wine under the plan; or
   (d) the operator of the plan is no longer a fit and proper person to operate or be responsible for the operation of a wine business, taking into account any conviction of the operator or any director or manager of the wine business concerned, whether in New Zealand or overseas, of any offence relating to fraud or dishonesty, or relating to management control or business activities in respect of businesses of a kind (whether in New Zealand or elsewhere) that are regulated under this Act; or
   (e) if the business ceases to be a wine business.